micsigen/fibonaccirestapi/README.md

 ### 3.3.
 Manual test

-Now that the web site is running, visit `http://localhost:8080/fibonacci?n=10`, where you should see "55"
+Now that, open with your browser the next site `http://localhost:8080/fibonacci?n=10`, where you should see "55"